-AMD, Advanced Micro Devices, AMD-K6, AMD Athlon, AMD Duron, AMD Opteron, Am486, Quantispeed, 3DNow!, Elan and MirrorBit are either trademarks or registered trademarks of Advanced Micro Devices, Inc. Other terms used to identify companies and products may be trademarks of their respective owners.
+AMD, the AMD logo, and combinations thereof, Advanced Micro Devices, AMD-K6, AMD Athlon, AMD Duron, AMD Opteron and MirrorBit are either trademarks or registered trademarks of Advanced Micro Devices, Inc. Other terms used to identify companies and products may be trademarks of their respective owners.